josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 workshop participants responded that size was not an issue aside from getting quorum occasionally.
 The size and composition of the IETF Trust should be determined by its role, which needs to be discussed.
-Currently, the IETF Trust currently has a light workload.
+Currently, the IETF Trust has a light workload.

 Security Considerations {#security}
 =======================